 Perhaps enjoy some of the authentic Memphis-style barbecue accompanied by some classic American music.

 Day 6: This morning we will visit Graceland, home of the late great Elvis Presley.
 Enjoy a tour of the impressive estate, viewing the interiors as they were during Elvis’ life here as well as much of his private car collection.
 Then head to Sun Studios, one of the pioneering recording studios for rock music during the ’60s.

-Day 7: starts with a journey on the Amtrak service to New Orleans aboard the ‘City of New Orleans’ train.
+Day 7: Start with a journey on the Amtrak service to New Orleans aboard the ‘City of New Orleans’ train.

 Day 8: Enjoy a guided tour of New Orleans, including the bustling French Quarter, the inspiring Jackson Square and the 18th century St. Louis Cathedral.

-You are then free this afternoon.
-You may like to return to the French Quarter, the home of New Orleans’ jazz music, to experience one of the many popular music venues here or try some authentic Creole cooking
+You are then free in the afternoon.
+You may like to return to the French Quarter, the home of New Orleans’ jazz music, to experience one of the many popular music venues here or try some authentic Creole cooking.

 Days 9 & 10: After a free morning, board your flight at New Orleans airport and return to the UK, arriving on Day 10.